 Andy shared how DNA and genealogy records helped him identify his name-changing ancestor's history in this webinar DNA 40 Year Mystery.

 Search For Records That Document An Ancestor Who Changed Their Name

 Be advised that this genealogy research process can be VERY painstakingly slow.
 But, in many cases, it's possible to solve.
 I've identified several situations where names have been changed with resolution.

 Pension Records - When a veteran, or widow, wanted to obtain a pension file, they had to prove their identity and enlistment.
 In many pension files, the index card will have an "Also Known As" name recorded.
 In other cases, the names are included in the packet.

 Passport Applications - I've indexed Passport Applications for FamilySearch.
 Many of these documents record the various names an individual uses.
 These records regularly document immigrants who simplified their names when they moved to the US.

 Newspaper Records - Newspapers might make it challenging to determine name changes.
-Still, obituaries, police reports, court cases, and even lifestyle features may record the 'previously known as' names of your ancestors along with the new names they used.
-Don't forget to explore ethnic newspapers for the original versions of your ancestor's names.
+Still, obituaries, police reports, court cases, and even lifestyle features may record the 'previously known as' names of your ancestors and the new names they used.
+Don't forget to explore ethnic newspapers for the original versions of your ancestors' names.

 Court Records - Whether your ancestor conducted land transactions under different names or became involved in criminal cases.
 Courthouse records may help you uncover a name change.